Flexible event space

 Our funeral home and chapel

-Harry A. Nauman & Son is a full-service funeral home with a large formal chapel that can seat 225 guests.
-For more intimate services, we also have a smaller chapel that seats up to 40 guests.
-Our reception room can cater to 125 seated guests.
-We pride ourselves in catering to your needs and wishes, no matter how big or small the request.
+Harry A. Nauman & Son is a full-service funeral home with a large formal chapel that seats up to 225 guests.
+For more intimate services, we also have a smaller chapel that seats up to 40.
+Our reception room seats up to 70 friends and family members for a catered event.
+We pride ourselves on meeting your needs and wishes, no matter how big or small the request.

 At Harry A. Nauman & Son, we help you create a service that honors the uniqueness of one’s life and will be long-remembered.
 We are committed to providing you with the highest quality of personal service and can present many options, including celebration of life services, military and veterans funerals, memorial services, cremation, graveside services, church services, catering, and transportation or shipping services.

-We support the Sacramento community and are members of: Better Business Bureau, National Funeral Directors Association, California Funeral Directors Association, Sacramento Chamber, Hispanic Chamber, and the Asian-Pacific Chamber.
-We are also supporters of United Way, Paint the Town Sacramento, SPCA, Front Street Animal Shelter, Susan G. Komen Foundation, LIFT, AARP, Operation Backpack, Toys 4 Tots, Veterans Volunteers, Blue Star Moms, Every 15 Minutes, Volunteers of America, Shriners Hospitals for Children, Veterans of Foreign War, American Legion and our very own Dignity Memorial® Public Servants Program.
+We support the Sacramento community and are members of the Better Business Bureau, National Funeral Directors Association, California Funeral Directors Association, Sacramento Chamber, Hispanic Chamber and Asian-Pacific Chamber.
+We also support the SPCA, Front Street Animal Shelter, Susan G. Komen Foundation, AARP, Toys 4 Tots, Veterans Volunteers, Blue Star Moms, Every 15 Minutes, Shriners Hospitals for Children, Sacramento LGBT Center, Sacramento Pride, Land Park Community Association, Veterans of Foreign War, American Legion and our very own Dignity Memorial ® Public Servants Program.

 When you choose Harry A. Nauman & Son, you not only receive the compassionate care you expect from a locally-operated establishment, but also the value you deserve from the Dignity Memorial® network of funeral, cremation and cemetery service providers.
 Whether you are planning ahead or you’re in immediate need of funeral or celebration arrangements, our licensed funeral directors and family service counselors are available 24 hours-a-day to assist you.